s7nfo/blog/_posts/2024-07-07-syscall-showdown.markdown

     </tr>
 </table>

 Nothing terribly surprising here.
-Python still doing its double lseek and Ruby, probably not wanting to be left behind, adds an lseek of it's own (also not strictly necessary, I think?).
-Do note how <a href="https://linux.die.net/man/2/openat">openat</a> here takes only ~30µs, but it was ~80µs when opening for writing with `O_WRONLY|O_CREAT|O_TRUNC`.
+Python still doing its double <a href="https://linux.die.net/man/2/lseek">lseek</a> and Ruby, probably not wanting to be left behind, adds an <a href="https://linux.die.net/man/2/lseek">lseek</a> of its own (also not strictly necessary, as far as I can tell).
+Note how <a href="https://linux.die.net/man/2/openat">openat</a> here takes only ~30µs, but it was ~80µs when opening for with `O_WRONLY|O_CREAT|O_TRUNC`.

 ### Sneaky syscalls

-Let's look at another somewhat interesting case -- generating random numbers and telling time:
+Let's look at another interesting case—generating random numbers and telling time:

 ```python
 # python